G-PPeralta/Advice-Generator/README.md

 ### Continued development

 I realized that I need to keep practicing CSS.
 I'm still not confortable with my skills, I need to improve concepts like responsive web design.
-I also used this project as an opotunitie to use Typescript, wich is something that I'm just getting started with.
+I also used this project as an opportunity to use Typescript, which is something that I'm just getting started with.

 ## Author